Stem Cell Procedure - What to Expect

 The stem cells therapy used may originate from bone marrow aspirate concentrate or adipose tissue provided from the patients autologous bone marrow or adipose tissue!
 This may also be used alone or in conjunction with platelet rich plasma which is rich in biologic substances called growth factors!
 These biological substances may also be used in conjunction to promote and provide patients with the best opportunity to achieve the results they are looking for in an attempt to avoid narcotic pills or surgical intervention!

-The goal of our stem cell procedure is to deliver the greatest number of stem cells to the injured area so your body can heal faster.
+The goal of our bone marrow stem cell procedure is to deliver the greatest number of stem cells to the injured area so your body can heal faster.

 Stem Cell Therapy Recovery & Follow-up Care

 We advise our patients to take time off from any strenuous activity.